Frequent Drunk Driving Topics, Consequences for 1st, 2nd, 3rd Offense, Refusing Chemical Test

 Blood alcohol content (BAC) charts are a worthy source of information to calculate the amount of alcohol consumption that is required to be considered legally intoxicated.
 These charts provide a fairly accurate estimate of the amount of alcohol within a person’s blood based upon two key variables; body weight and the number of drinks consumed.
 However, the charts do not take individual metabolism rates into consideration.
 Metabolism can be affected by several factors, such as body temperature, the type of alcoholic beverage consumed, and the amount and type of food consumed.
 BAC Reference Chart

-The normal body will metabolize alcohol between .012 percent and .016 percent BAC per hour.
-Numerous other variables can influence the elimination rate of alcohol in the human body.
+The normal body will metabolize alcohol between .012 percent and .016 percent per hour.
+Numerous variables can influence the elimination rate of alcohol in the human body.
 Most charts that I have seen apply an elimination rate of .015 per hour.
 Therefore, a male weighing about 175 pounds who consumes 6 beers, containing 4.5% alcohol, within 3 hours would register a blood alcohol content of .08.
 It would take approximately 1 hour after the last alcoholic beverage was consumed to register less than .08 and it would take approximately 5 hours (0.0) to be completely sober.

 Should I refuse to take a breath or blood test?